dolthub/data-analysis/data-bounties/README.md

 ## Code of Conduct

 Trust, transparency, and attitude play a huge part in the success of producing a quality dataset via DoltHub's contest format.
+Bounty hunters are usually smart people making money in their spare time to get experience with data engineering or building cool datasets.

-By participating, bounty hunters implicitly agree to the following **Code of Conduct**:
+Having said that, by participating, bounty hunters implicitly agree to the following **Code of Conduct**:

 1. I will treat all participants and channel members with politness and respect
 3. I have checked my submissions for mistakes to the best of my ability